Rats’ teeth are designed for gnawing. Rats gnaw relentlessly to keep their teeth filed and prevent them from growing out of proportion.

 Rodents grind them on hard surfaces to keep these teeth from growing out of proportion.

-The molars, which are distributed in three pairs on each jaw, are used for pulverizing food to make it easier to swallow.
+The molars, which comprise three pairs on each jaw, are used to pulverize food to make swallowing easier.

-Rats have a space (known as a diastema) between the incisors and molars on each jaw.
-This enables rats to fill it with their cheeks to allow inedible material to fall out of their mouths when chewing.
+Rats have a space (diastema) between the incisors and molars on each jaw.
+This space is filled with their cheeks, allowing inedible material to fall out of their mouths when chewing.

 Do Rats Have Canine Teeth?